Music Outreach Program

 The mission of the Music Outreach Program is to establish musical interaction between B-CU students, faculty, and the Volusia County public schools through a series of musical workshops, presentations, and performances throughout the school year.
 The Music Outreach Program offers a unique opportunity for both the community and B-CU music majors to engage in an exchange of musical ideas, share their experiences with younger students, serve as role models, and expose the public school students to stimulating artistic experiences.
 These performances include a diverse body of classical and jazz repertoire presented by a variety of instrumentalists and vocalists.

 As federal and state budgetary constraints continue to force public schools to cut arts and music from their curricula, there has never been a more urgent need for music to be brought into the schools than now.
-In 2009, Dr. Rose Grace, Assistant Professor of Piano in the Music Department at Bethune-Cookman University, founded the Music Outreach Program, bringing musically gifted music majors from B-CU into the Volusia area public schools to share their talents, experiences, and passion for music with young students.
+The Music Department at Bethune-Cookman University is bringing musically gifted music majors from B-CU into the Volusia area public schools to share their talents, experiences, and passion for music with young students.
 These articulate, enthusiastic, young men and women make an immediate connection with school students who range in grades from elementary to high school.
-The public school students are excited by the high level and variety of performances, as well as engaging conversations, ranging from discussions about the various instruments, musical selections and composers, to individual stories of how these music majors began their journey into the world of music.
+The public school students are excited by the high level and variety of performances, as well as engaging conversations, ranging from discussions about the various instruments, musical selections and composers, to individual stories of

 The Music Outreach Program presents a 45-minute to one-hour presentation which features a small group of B-CU students involved in the music department’s musical activities, such as opera workshop and musical theater scenes, small chamber group ensembles, as well as individual piano, instrumental and vocal studios.
 In the past year, a group of vocalists presented a vocal workshop at Deland High School, focusing on issues such as vocal technique, stage presence, and challenges of choral versus solo singing.
 During the Black History month, a group of students were involved in several presentations at the local elementary schools, introducing students to the history and music of African-Americans through the performances of spirituals, blues and jazz.
 Since its beginning, the Music Outreach Program has visited over 20 different schools in Volusia County, including several repeat visits to local area schools.